domosekai/domosekai.github.io/sstp/help.md

 ### Q: Do you offer the same connectivity as the Windows built-in SSTP client?

 In most cases we provide the same connectivity as the official client.
 However in these situations our app does not work for you.
-  - Connecting over HTTP / SOCKS proxy is required
-  - PEAP is required
+  - PEAP authentication is required

 ## SoftEther Questions